-Sometimes, it doesn’t take much to fly over what appears to be an insurmountable hurdle.
-Experienced pilots know how important following a strict checklist is in case of emergency.
+Experienced pilots know how important following a strict checklist is in case of an emergency.
 We advise you to do the same and before you continue, make sure you checked every item in the list below.

 - Check the USB cable and confirm that it is not damaged.

 - Use an original Apple cable.
 Non-genuine cables are cheaper but don’t last long, plus they might damage your battery.

 - Check whether both the USB slot on the PC and the iPhone USB connector are free from damage and dirt.

 - If Auto-Lock is on, unlock the iPhone with your Passcode.

 - Make sure the iPhone is showing the Home Screen.